AmritPrasad11/AmritPrasad11/README.md

     <a href="mailto:amritprasad4590@gmail.com">Email</a>
   </p>
 </div>
+---

 ### 🚀 About Me
-I am an Information Technology undergraduate at **NIST University (Class of 2027)** with hands-on experience in full-stack development, UI/UX design, and AI-based systems.
-I have built real-world applications in environmental tech and contributed to production-grade web solutions during my internship.
+I am an Information Technology undergraduate at **NIST University (Class of 2027)** specializing in full-stack development, UI/UX engineering, and AI-driven systems.
+I build production-ready web applications and data-driven platforms, with a focus on climate-tech and scalable digital products.

 - 🎓 B.Tech IT @ NIST University
 - 💼 Software Development & UI/UX Intern @ Protionix Technology (Jul 2024 – Feb 2025)